michaelx11/directory-watch/README.md

 # directory-watch

-Watches a directory and writes any changes to stdout
+Watches a directory and writes any changes over stdout